leamingrad/townapi/README.md

 ## Usage

 The repository provides a (very simple) Dockerfile to run the API.
-It can be run using the following commands:
+It can be run using the following commands (from the repository root):

-    $> docker build -t leamingrad/townapi .
+    $> docker-compose build
-    $> docker run -p 8000:8000 leamingrad/townapi
+    $> docker-compose up

+This will start to serve requests at `localhost` (port 80).

 For details of what endpoints are provided, see [Available Endpoints](#Available-Endpoints).